Dodge Stratus owners have reported 11 problems related to ignition switch (under the electrical system category).

 See all problems of the 2005 Dodge Stratus.

-The vehicle is a 2004 Dodge Stratus.
-The VIN of the car is 1B3EL46X24_.
 When vehicle is parked and the owner inserts the key in the ignition the switch will not move, causing the vehicle not to start.
 Consumer is not able to use the vehicle.
 Owner is aware of other similar models that were recalled but this vehicle was not recalled due to model year.
-This ignition switch problem happened on Oct.
-1, 2004.

 See all problems of the 2004 Dodge Stratus.